fb0801/MERN-2/README.md

 # MERN-2
-MERN stack project 2
+MERN stack project 2 making a Exercise tracker

 ## issues:

-could not connect to mongoDB
+- could not connect to mongoDB cloud so have done local connection

 ## Changes made: